 Pressure Cooker Pasta Casserole!
 A Cheesy, Meaty, Mess!
 (Mezzemaniche Pasticciate)

-In Italy, whenever you bake a pasta that is not a specifically designed to be baked (like lasagne and cannelloni) you get a delicious pasticcio… mess!This recipe can actually end up as one of two dishes.
+In Italy, whenever you bake a pasta that’s not meant to be baked (like lasagne and cannelloni) you get a delicious pasticcio… mess!This recipe can actually end up as one of two dishes.
 Once the pasta is finished pressure cooking, you can serve it as-is and enjoy simple “Pasta al Ragu”, pasta in meat sauce… or, pour the contents into a casserole, layer it with mozzarella and stick it under the grill for a few minutes to melt and you have pasta pasticciata.

 |Pressure Cooker||Accessories||Pr.
 Cook Time||Pr.
 Level||Open|

 - 1 lb (500g) Mezzemaniche, Rigatoni, Ziti or Penne Pasta

 - 10-16 oz.
 (300-500g) of Ground Beef (I used 300g in the photographed recipe, but you can add more meat if you prefer)

 - 1 medium celery Stalk, finely chopped

 - 1 swig red wine (whatever you're having with dinner)